maorsaadon/2Better/README.md

 For more detailed instructions, please refer to our [Contribution Guidelines](CONTRIBUTION_LINK).

 ## License
-2Better is released under the [MIT License](LICENSE_LINK).
+2Better is released under the [LICENSE](LICENSE).
 By using or contributing to the project, you agree to the terms and conditions of this license.

 ## Contact
 For support or any questions related to 2Better, please contact us at [support@2better.com](mailto:support@2better.com).